General guidelines for backcountry cabin use and etiquette:

 - Cabins are available on a first-come basis with no reservation system.
 Visitors are encouraged to stay for only a night or two, but a maximum stay of 14 days is allowed.

 - If someone is already using the cabin, please camp somewhere else.
-Don’t setup camp right next to an occupied cabin and ask permission to look around first.
+Don’t setup camp right next to an occupied cabin.
+If you would like to look around an occupied cabin, be polite and ask permission first.

 - Any maintenance done on the cabin is only allowed with the written approval of the managing land agency.
 Adding or modifying structures can negatively affect its historical value.

-- Fires are restricted to existing wood-burning stoves or fireplaces which function safely.
-All firewood must be brought in.
+- Please use extreme caution with fires.
+Fires are restricted to existing wood-burning stoves or fireplaces which function safely.
+Bring your own firewood.
 Do not gather wood or brush from the surrounding area.

 - Pack it in, pack it out.
 Leave the cabin cleaner than you found it.
 There is no trash service.

-- When you leave, close all windows and doors.
+- When you leave, please close all windows and doors.

 - If the cabin has a flag, raise it while you are staying there for others to know it is occupied.
 Take it down when you leave.